m0xpd/encore/README.md

 **Specifications**

-encore! is 12HP wide and extends 38mm behind the front panel (when a standard power header is included).

-encore! draws 36.5 mA from the +12V supply and 12.5 mA from the -12V supply.
+encore! is 12HP wide and extends 38mm behind the front panel (when a standard Eurorack power header is inserted). encore! draws 36.5 mA from the +12V supply and 12.5 mA from the -12V supply.